Welcome New Generation Instance Types

 Reserved Disks and MapReduce (MR) Requirements

-Various contexts within MR framework need to read and write to local disk storage.
-A common example is the list of directories specified using mapred.local.dir configuration which are used for storing intermediate data files.
+Various contexts within the MR framework need to be read and write to local disk storage.
+A common example is the list of directories specified using mapred.local.dir configuration which is used for storing intermediate data files.
 The configuration value contains directories residing on low latency and high throughput SSD volumes.

-On the instances with low local storage, an additional configuration property (local.reserved.dir) can be set to contain list of directories residing on mounted EBS volumes.
-These directories are accessed only in case the request to read, write or existence check could not be served from the regular volumes.
-The above arrangement ensures that if there was sufficient space on fast (SSD in our case) volumes, then the high latency EBS volumes are not used.
+On instances with low local storage, an additional configuration property (local.reserved.dir) can be set to contain a list of directories residing on mounted EBS volumes.
+These directories are accessed only if the request to read, write or existence check could not be served from the regular volumes.
+The above arrangement ensures that if there were sufficient space on fast (SSD in our case) volumes, then the high latency EBS volumes are not used.

 Additionally, once a job completes, the intermediate data associated with it is cleaned up making the SSD volumes available for other jobs.
 This reduces access to reserved volumes.